 A school zone is defined as space within 300 feet of any type of school building between 5:00 am and midnight or 100 feet from a playground or public park.
-You can be charged with school zone drug violations whether or not you intended to sell or distribute drugs to children.
-Additionally, it does not matter whether or not it was during school hours nor whether or not children were present at the time.
+You can be charged with school zone drug violations whether you intended to sell or distribute drugs to children or not.
+Additionally, it does not matter if it was during school hours nor whether children were present at the time.

 You need an experienced trial attorney — one who has handled these types of cases before — on your side as soon as possible.
 If a loved one has been arrested, contact our law firm right away.